 Welcome to Biddeford, Saco & Old Orchard Beach

-The Pier at Old Orchard Beach is one of the most iconic spots in Southern Maine—and one of the busiest in the summer.
-The seven-mile beach is the main attraction, and lifeguards are on duty in good weather.
-There are quieter spots along the beach, but being near the 500-foot pier means you can step off the beach for a few minutes and get some hand-squeezed lemonade, fried clams, pier fries or fried dough or even just catch some shade under the pier.
-In that same part of the beach, you’ll find Palace Playland, the only beachfront amusement park in New England.
-Nearby Old Orchard Street is lined with casual restaurants and gift shops.
+The Pier at Old Orchard Beach is one of the most iconic spots in Southern Maine.
+The seven-mile beach is the main attraction, but being near the 500-foot pier means you can step off the beach for some hand-squeezed lemonade, fried clams, pier fries or fried dough or even just catch some shade under the pier.
+In that same part of the beach, you’ll find Palace Playland, the only beachfront amusement park in New England (rides run only through Labor Day, but the arcade is open Friday nights and weekends through September).
+Nearby Old Orchard Street is lined with casual restaurants, gift shops and candy shops.
 Parking lot rates vary, but are typically by the day.
-Public restrooms are available near Memorial Park (bring some loose change).
+Bring some loose change for the public restrooms near Memorial Park.

-Double features under the stars have been a summer tradition here at 969 Portland Road in Saco since 1939.
+Double features under the stars have been a summer tradition at Saco-Drive (969 Portland Road, Saco) since 1939.
 Gates open at 7 p.m. and shows start at dusk.
-Rates are $15 for a carload of up to three people and $20 for a carload of four people or more.
-There’s an affordable snack shack in the middle of the lot.
-Bring bug spray.
-(207–286–3200; thesacodrivein.com.
+There’s a snack shack in the middle of the lot.
+You’ll probably want to bring bug spray. ($15 for a carload of up to three people, $20 for a carload of four people or more; 207–286–3200; thesacodrivein.com)

 Ferry Beach State Park, between Old Orchard Beach and Camp Ellis in Saco, has a beautiful sand beach and woodland trails with access to Saco Bay.
 The 100-acre park has a picnic area, guided nature programs, a nature center and changing rooms.
 Open daily 9 a.m. to sunset.
 Entrance to the park is off Bay View Road.
 Be prepared to pay a small entrance fee in cash.
 (207–283–0067)